Nano Particle Technology

 The Difference is Clear

-Nano particle suspensions are clear or translucent because the particles are so small that they don’t interfere with light passing through the solution.
+Nanotechnology oil-in-water mixtures are clear or translucent because the particles are so small that they don’t interfere with light passing through the solution.
 This provides a very useful index for our experimental work in the lab because we can evaluate the outcome by its clarity.
-Picture 1.2 shows several different essential oils in a nano particle suspension.
+Picture 1.2 shows several different nanotechnology formulations of essential oils.

-With clarity in mind, it becomes apparent that our competition is not using nanotechnology.
-Their formulas are cloudy and unstable.
-Their products are oil/water suspensions that I would classify as “chemical glop.”
-They need a lot of components other than the active ingredient to keep everything (poorly) in suspension.
+With clarity in mind, it is apparent that our competition is using out-of-date technology.
+Their formulas are cloudy and require constant agitation to stay mixed.
+Their products are oil/water mixtures with much larger particles and that require the use of a lot of additional components to keep everything (poorly) in solution.
 And therein lies the problem – the additional chemistry can be toxic to plant tissue.
-It also requires the user to be vigilant about shaking the mixture to keep it evenly mixed.
-We made that mistake in our garden – most of the plants sprayed got nothing and the last couple of plants got everything and died a few days later.
+These relatively crude formulas need constant shaking to keep them evenly mixed.
+If these products separate while they are being applied, most of the plants will get very little active ingredient and the last plants sprayed will get most of it, resulting in damaged plants and uncontrolled pests.

 We thought we would discuss the test results from the Nanoparticle Lab for all the nerds out there.
 You may need some help to decipher the data presented in Figure 1.1 – I certainly did!
-Basically, it shows that 85% of the particles are of the same size (this is called polydispersity).
+Notice that the data from the ten acquisitions are perfectly aligned and that the abrupt drop-off in the curve.
+This shows that the majority of the particles are of the same size (this is called polydispersity).
 This result is important because it shows that the formula components are in the correct proportion.
 All of the ingredients have been incorporated into micelles (a specific type of nano particle), which is exactly what we want.
 Extraneous chemicals increase the risk of toxicity to plant tissue.

 Figure 1.1 DLS Analysis of Formula 3.7 (shown in Picture 1.1)